Advanced Program in In-line Inspection Technology and Procedures (CS022F+)

 What is the course format?

-The program is an online, on-demand course designed to be completed within 3–4 months; however, you will have access for 12 months from the purchase date.
+The program is an online, on-demand course designed to be completed within 3–4 months.
+The program includes the following:

 What are the course outcomes?

 When completing this program, it will be possible to explain the purpose, capabilities, and limitations of inline inspection technologies, their measurement principles, and the pipeline configuration factors that may influence inspection results.
-You will also be able to define and describe ILI technology to coworkers and question ILI service providers about the potential of ILI systems to address specific integrity problems and defect geometries under supervision.
+You will also be able to define and describe in-line inspection technology to coworkers and question in-line inspection service providers about the potential of in-line inspection systems to address specific integrity problems and defect geometries under supervision.

 What will you learn?